GreenMeteor/humhub-oauth/README.md

 [![CLA assistant](https://cla-assistant.io/readme/badge/GreenMeteor/humhub-oauth)](https://cla-assistant.io/GreenMeteor/humhub-oauth)

-A number of Social OAuth for the Social Platform HumHub
+Social OAuths built for the Social Platform HumHub

 > Notice: These are not for account creation, these are for connecting Social media accounts to your HumHub installation and logging in with them after.